Holidays

 27. Baked Potatoes

-Baked potatoes are a simple side dish that allow your guests to customize their own side.
+Baked potatoes are a simple side dish that allows your guests to customize their meal to their liking.
 Bake a big batch of potatoes and set up a baked potato bar with toppings like butter, cheese, sour cream, chives and bacon.

 28. Parmesan Risotto